 - Whistler Blackcomb Outlet Store.
 In Squamish, but also worth a look.

-- Don’t forget to scan Craigslist also for new/used equipment.
+- Don’t forget to scan Craigslist and Facebook Marketplace for new/used equipment.
 People are pretty honest here so once you take your time and know what you’re looking for, you can get some great deals.

 Remember, if skiing or snowboarding doesn’t float your boat, you can still try snow-showing, tobogganing and tubing to get yourself outdoors!

-Now to look at venues for winter sports in Vancouver.
-When you’re beginning, it really doesn’t matter where you are so we focus on the local mountains.
+Now to look at venues for winter sports in Vancouver, with a focus on the local mountains.
 Whistler is a little expensive if you’re just starting out, so stay local and try to go at a quieter time.
-Night boarding is perfect as it has less traffic to distract your learning.
+Night boarding is perfect, as it has less traffic to distract your learning.